MarkRegalla27/dsp/03-command_line.md

 1. -r:
 2. touch: Creates new file.
 Give it the extension of your choosing.
-3. w and spacebar scrolls through files viewed by less command
+3. less: view contents of file. w and spacebar scrolls through file
 4. -i: ignores case of letter when searching within files using grep command
 5. man [command]:  Gives help about the command following 'man'
 6. apropos: (Very worth remembering) Suggests relevant commands if you forget the name but know what it does
 7. cat: Stream contents of a file in the current directory as output on the command line
-8.
+8. open '/file': This command is not listed in the command line crash course.
+I found it by trying it.
+And it works.
+It opens the file.
+Pretty self-explanatory.
+9. grep: Searches for specified contents in chosen file
+10.

 ---